|

 PHARMACOLOGY

 While it is useful to know the chemical make-up of herbal ephedra, it is even more important to realize that its ingredients -- ephedrine, pseudoephedrine, etc. -- are related to amphetamine; the chemical structures of all these drugs are almost identical.
 Thus, it should not be surprising that the effects of herbal ephedra are similar to those of amphetamine.
-Fortunately, it appears that ephedra is not as prone to addiction as amphetamines are.
+Fortunately, ephedrine is not as prone to addiction as amphetamines are.
 Nevertheless, in high doses, ephedrine has been shown to cause psychosis (see below).

-Ephedra's actions are mostly seen on the cardiovascular system.
+As with epinephrine, the effects of herbal ephedra are mostly seen on the cardiovascular system.
 The alkaloids in ephedra cause a release of adrenalin (aka: epinephrine).
 This leads to an increase in heart rate and blood pressure.
-In controlled settings like an operating room, and with precise dosing, IV ephedrine is used therapeutically to increase low blood pressure and low heart rate during surgery.
-But, this mechanism is also the most likely explanation for why ephedra supplements have been associated with severe cases of cardiovascular and cerebrovascular toxicity.
+But, this is also the most likely explanation for why ephedra supplements have been associated with severe cases of cardiovascular and cerebrovascular toxicity.

 USES OF EPHEDRA AND EPHEDRINE